KDE/digikam-doc/left_sidebar/people_view.rst

     * Example 2: A picture of a child will match with similar faces when the child is about the same age, and when the child is a year or two younger and older.
 Faces of the child when they are a few years younger or older will match with similar faces when they are even younger or older.

 .. important::
-    It is recommended you run several **Recognize Faces** scans when you are first building your library.
+    It is recommended you run several **Recognize faces only** scans when you are first building your library.
 Carefully review and confirm the suggestions between each scan.

 The accuracy of face recognition is very high once you have built and trained your library.